isomerpages/pris-test/_visit-matters/Visit Information/How to Visit.md

 Note:

 * Visit slots are available on a first come first serve basis.
-* Booking needs to be made at least two days in advance.
+* Bookings need to be made at least two days in advance.
 * Cancellations or modifications to visit bookings need to be made at least two days in advance.
 * Walk-in visit requests will not be entertained.